marcelpetrick/DevNotes/BeenThereSeenThat/20230706_Develop_your_leader_toolkit/README.md

 ## what kind of leader do i want to be?
 * what do i not want to be?
 ![](img03.png)
-* evertime she was faced with a bad leader (lack of investment or commitment): she said: everything but that
+* every time she was faced with a bad leader (lack of investment or commitment): she said: everything but that
-  * now she sues those moments to turn the ship around
+  * now she uses those moments to turn the ship around
 * in other scenarios it means: asking yourself again what is currently needed to excel?
 * what is a leadership profile
 ![](img04.png) - the chart